How many people are infected without showing symptoms?

 It is estimated that nearly 50% of people infected by the coronavirus would be asymptomatic but contagious!

 Infection with the SARS-CoV-2 virus generates a highly variable response over time and among individuals.

-Cases of infection by pre-symptomatic individuals in the days before the onset of symptoms have been observed.
-In addition, the viral load measured in symptomatic and asymptomatic individuals is equivalent, suggesting that asymptomatic individuals who are unaware that they are carrying the coronavirus play a large role in the spread of the disease in the population by unknowingly infecting healthy individuals.
+The viral load measured on symptomatic and asymptomatic individuals is equivalent, suggesting that asymptomatic individuals who are unaware that they are carrying the coronavirus play a large role in the spread of the disease.

 Viral loads do not differ significantly between asymptomatic and symptomatic individuals:Zou, L., Ruan, F., Huang, M., Liang, L., Huang, H., Hong, Z., ... & Guo, Q. (2020).
 SARS-CoV-2 viral load in upper respiratory specimens of infected patients.
 New England Journal of Medicine, 382(12), 1177-1179.

-At the very beginning of the epidemic, a person from Wuhan who never developed symptoms but who was COVID+ infected five members of his family by taking them to see a patient in a hospital 600 km from Wuhan where there was still no case of COVID-19.Bai, Y., Yao, L., Wei, T., Tian, F., Jin, D. Y., Chen, L., & Wang, M. (2020).
+At the very beginning of the epidemic, a person in Wuhan who never developed symptoms but had COVID-19infected five family members by taking them to see a patient in a hospital 600 km from Wuhan where there were no cases of COVID-19.Bai, Y., Yao, L., Wei, T., Tian, F., Jin, D. Y., Chen, L., & Wang, M. (2020).
 Presumed asymptomatic carrier transmission of COVID-19.
 Jama.